-Louisiana Skillet Cornbread is perfect along side of Black-Eyed Pea Jambalaya, Shrimp Étouffée, Red Beans and Rice, and a whole host of other New Orleans classics.
+Louisiana Skillet Cornbread is perfect along side of Southern Black Eyed Peas with Andouille Sausage, Shrimp Étouffée, Red Beans and Rice, and a whole host of other New Orleans classics.
 Its extra crispy sides and bottom along with a super moist interior will have you reaching for seconds and thirds.
 As an added bonus, the leftovers if any, reheat beautifully.

 Generally, Southern cornbread has no flour or sugar and is made with buttermilk.
 Louisiana Skillet Cornbread on the other hand has equal parts of cornmeal and flour and just a hint of sugar.
 I addition, it’s made with whole milk rather than buttermilk.